 - Show Hex Color - Enable or disable the display of the hexadecimal color editing widget.
 This option is enabled by default.

 - Keep Color Mode - Keep the color mode in the panel fixed, regardless of the picked color mode.
 When enabled, the selected color of the document is shown using a fixed color mode picked from the panel menu.
-This option is disabled by default, meaning that the color mode (and the numeric color sliders) are automatically swapped to the mode of the selected color from the document.
-When the Keep Color Mode option from the document color options is enabled, it is recommended to enable this option as well.
+This option is disabled by default, meaning that the color mode (and the numeric color sliders) is automatically swapped to the mode of the selected color from the document.

 - Create Color Preset - Create a new color preset from the current color.
 Color presets can be stored in the document, at application level or in an external preset group.

-- Color Presets - Shows a list of the available color presets.
+- Color Presets - Opens a list of the available color presets.
 Shown when there are color presets either in the document or at application level.

 - Create Color Style - Create a new color style from the current color.
 Color styles are stored in the document.

-- Color Styles - Shows a list of the available color styles.
+- Color Styles - Opens a list of the available color styles.
 Shown when there are color styles or objects with color role defined in the document.

 Using color styles enables a more structured workflow when creating complex documents.
-A color style is defined once and then it is easily accessible from the various color selection tools available in VectorStyler.
+A color style is defined once and then it is easily accessible from the various color selection tools.

 The available color styles and presets can be shown in and selected from the color panel, using the Show Color Styles option of the color panel menu.
 To select a color style, just click on the box containing the color.